Arthisuresh210/Deployment-of-Reddit-Clone-Application/README.md

 kubectl get svc
 # Enable ingress on minikube:
-$minikube addons enable ingress
+minikube addons enable ingress
 # Write manifest file for ingress:
 vim ingress.yml
 # Deploy ingress file and check:
-$kubectl apply -f ingress.yml
+kubectl apply -f ingress.yml

-$kubectl get ingress ingress-reddit-app
+kubectl get ingress ingress-reddit-app
 # Expose and Test:
-$kubectl expose deployment reddit-clone-deployment — type=NodePort
+kubectl expose deployment reddit-clone-deployment — type=NodePort
 # Get the url :
-$minikube service reddit-clone-service — url
+minikube service reddit-clone-service — url
 # You can test your deployment using
 curl -L http://192.168.49.2:31000.

 192.168.49.2 is a minikube ip & Port 31000 is defined in Service.yml
 # Next, port forward:
-$kubectl port-forward svc/reddit-clone-service 3000:3000 — address 0.0.0.0 &
+kubectl port-forward svc/reddit-clone-service 3000:3000 — address 0.0.0.0 &

 You can access the app in EC2_ip:3000